-Hospital emergency rooms treat an estimated 10,500 people for firework related injuries, with 51% of the injuries being to the extremities and 38% to the head.
+In 2017, the Consumer Product Safety Comission (CPSC) estimated that hospital emergency rooms treat about 12,900 people for firework related injuries, with 67% of the injuries occurring between June 16th and July 16th.
 Though the use, possession, and selling of fireworks is illegal in Massachusetts, the exposure to the possibility of injury still exists.

-We asked Tufts Medical Center Injury Prevention Coordinator, Beth Wolfe for suggested precautions for the summer months:
+We asked Tufts Medical Center Injury Prevention Coordinator, Debbie Tommey for suggested precautions for the summer months.

 - Children should never play with fireworks.
 Products such as sparklers may be attractive to little ones, but can quickly reach temperatures hot enough to melt gold.